Microgreens: Healthy and So Easy To Grow!

 The Container

-These crops grow for a short period of time, so use a shallow pot.
+These crops grow for a short period of time, so use a shallow pot when growing microgreens.
 Any of the various types of plastic containers in the grocery store’s produce section will work.
 Lately, I’ve been using shallow mushroom trays that measure about 6″ x 8″.
 As one tray supplies a few harvests, others are in the line-up.

 Even if they don’t have drainage holes, it’s not hard to tell how moist the soil is.
 Poke some holes through the bottom and let the water drain if that’s easier for you.